BitcoinSchema/1sat-ordinals/README.md

 ### OP_RETURN

 ```
-NODE: Enriching an inscription with OP_RETURN is completely optional.
+NOTE: Enriching an inscription with OP_RETURN is completely optional.
 ```

 BSV has several other protocols for tagging on-chain data that can be used in conjunction with these tokens.
 1Sat Ordinals can be extended using many existing protocols during inscription.
 This enables things like minting large videos (> 10MB) and attaching them to a real world geolocation.

-There are several existing OP_RETURN data protocols in Bitcoin of course we would want to use them together.
 In this example, we geotag an ordinal with a location using Magic Attribute Protocol.

 ```
 1SAT_P2PKH INSCRIPTION OP_RETURN